hawkinsd90/BouncePartyClubSite/docs/AUTH_AND_ROLES.md

 ## Overview

 Authentication is handled by Supabase Auth.
 The app uses email/password as the primary method with Google OAuth as an optional alternative.
+Apple Sign-In is also wired up in the auth context.
 Role-based access control is implemented through a custom `user_roles` table — Supabase's built-in JWT claims are not used for role enforcement.

 ---